Dus1988/portfolio/FleetAdvantageLogin/README.md

 •	Angular 6+
 •	Bootstrap 4

-The following fields require validation, and are as follows
+The following fields require validation, and are as follows:

-•	First/Last Name
+[First/Last Name]
-    o	Required
+Required
-    o	Min: 1
+Min: 1
-    o	Max: 56
+Max: 56

-•	DOB (Date of birth)
+[DOB (Date of birth)]
-    o	Required
+Required
-    o	Value can’t be greater than today’s date
+Value can’t be greater than today’s date

 ## Development server